• Remembering

 Enneagram Diagram

-The same, the Enneagram diagram is based on formal mathematical science and cannot be altered, substituted, or replaced.
+The Enneagram diagram is based on formal mathematical science and cannot be altered, substituted, or replaced.

-Dan Siegel sometimes uses a 9-Cell Matrix which is two-dimensional.
-It does not substitute for the Enneagram diagram, but can be used with it.
+Note: Dan Siegel uses a 9-Cell Matrix which is two-dimensional.
+It does not substitute for the Enneagram diagram, or Enneagram type measurement.

-Three Centers of Intelligence (as Perception, Processing and Knowing Functions)
+Three Centers of Intelligence (as Perception, Processing, and Memory Functions)

-There are many forms of intelligence, and in the Enneagram three centers of intelligence or three ways to perceive, process, understand and know the world are critical in personality and the development of consciousness.
-All humans have:
+The Enneagram identifies three centers of intelligence or three ways to perceive, process, and store learned experience and are critical in the development of personality and consciousness.

-Three Centers of Intelligence (as Perception, Processing and Knowing Functions)
+Three Centers of Intelligence (as Perception, Processing, and Memory Functions)

 Three Centers of Intelligence (as Location of Experience of Energy in the Human Body)